MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ## Azure portal

+The [Azure portal](https://portal.azure.com) also allows you to run your quantum programs in an Azure Quantum notebook.
+An Azure notebook is a web-based environment for running Jupyter Notebooks.

-Use Jupyter Notebooks in the [Azure portal](https://portal.azure.com) to create, upload, store, and run quantum code on quantum simulators or hardware targets.
-Sample Jupyter Notebooks are provided to help you get started with quantum programming in Q# and Python and with running Qiskit and Cirq circuits.
-From the portal, you can also manage quantum workspaces, jobs, activity, credits, and access control.
+You can use Azure notebooks to create, upload, store, and run quantum programs on quantum simulators or hardware targets.
+You can also find sample notebooks to help you get started with quantum programming.
 See [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace) to get started.

 ### The %%qsharp command